Freelancing and AI: Tools and Approaches You Actually Need to Learn

 Tools like Zapier, Make, Notion, Airtable, Google Workspace, and many project management platforms now include AI features or connect with AI tools.

-One good automation that saves you ten minutes every week is better than a complicated system you never use.
+Start small.
+One automation that saves ten minutes every week is better than a complicated system you avoid because it needs feeding every morning.

 - Inaccurate information